 Sometimes these exchanges end up on the blog, sometimes they’re between you and me.
 Information on how to reach me is available in the sidebar.
 I regret that I can’t answer very specific questions or review work…that’s reserved for my freelance editorial clients.
-But questions Kate’s, below, are more than welcome!
+But general questions about craft and publishing (like whether or not you should proceed with that novel excerpt submission) are more than welcome!

 What are your feelings about submitting an excerpt from an as-yet unrepresented novel for publication in a literary magazine?
 My concern is that on the off-chance that the excerpt would be published I would thereby render the whole novel unsellable to a publisher.
 In my case I’ve rewritten the submission to make it work better as an excerpt, but I’m not sure if there’s enough difference between it and the version in the manuscript, or whether that even matters.
 Thanks!